bangerkuwranger/tekfaqs/wp-content/plugins/html-javascript-adder/readme.txt

 * Can insert shortcodes also.
 * Advanced settings for targeting widget in Posts and Pages.
 Seperate settings to Show/Hide a widget in a page eg: Can Show/hide a widget in home page, archive page etc.
 * Can show/hide the widget to Administrators (Helpful in hiding ads to admins).
-* Available in 11 Languages.
+* Available in 12 Languages.
 * [AW Quick Tag](http://www.aakashweb.com/javascripts/aw-quick-tag-editor/) toolbar for editing codes in widget.

+= New features and bug fixes in v3.8 =

+* Fixed freezing issue in some browsers and source code is revised.
+* Post ID selector feature is removed.
+* New language added (Serbo-Croatian) [Credits](other_notes/)

 See [Change Log](changelog/) for more information